MBBS vs BDS - Which is better Career Option BDS or MBBS

 MBBS vs BDS - Course duration

 BDS is an undergraduate course awarded after five years of duration.
-Out of the five years of BDS degree duration, four years will be for theory and one year will be for a rotatory internship.
+Out of the five years of BDS degree duration, four years are for theory and one year is for a rotatory internship.

 MBBS vs BDS - Admission process